-Smart farming has the huge potential to deliver a more productive and sustainable form of agricultural production, based on a more precise and resource-efficient approach.
+Smart farming has the huge potential to deliver a more productive and sustainable form of agricultural production based on a more precise and resource-efficient approach.

 People started thinking about improving farming when they planted the first grain in the soil: there have always been ways of making agriculture more efficient.
 The desire for improvement brought humankind to the stage where we are now.
-Farming and agricultural industries are currently vitally important for us with a view of global climate change.
+Farming and agricultural industries are currently vitally important for us in view of global climate change.

-However, further, improvement is possible only with technologies, Internet of Things technologies in particular.
+However, further improvement is possible only with technologies, Internet of Things technologies in particular.

 IoT applications for agriculture and smart farming encompass software, hardware, sensors, and other significant parts.
 There are several areas and functions that can be successfully covered by IoT for farming.
 For that, we apply the newest decision-making and monitoring solutions.

 The Impact of Farming on Climate Change